IBM/aspera-cli/docs/README.md

 ascli aoc admin analytics transfers
 ```

-It can also support filters and send notification using option `notify_to`.
+It supports filters and can send notifications using option `notify_to`.
-A template is defined using option `notify_template` :
+A template is defined using option `notify_template`:

 `mytemplate.erb`: